mttaggart/security-tools/README.md

 I'm a text guy.
 Not everyone is.
 I know some folks take notes primarily by diagram.
 Me?
 I'm too hyperverbal for that.
 I like lists.
 I like paragraphs.
 I like headings.
 Put simply, I like Markdown, and anything that gets in the way of me writing Markdown for my notes is not a value-add.
 That's why Notion, as nifty as it is for several use cases, is not my preference for note-taking.

-So why Notion?
-Why not another Markdown-based solution like [Obsidian](https://obsidian.md)?
+So why Obsidian?
+Why not another Markdown-based solution like [Joplin](https://joplinapp.org), especially since that one is fully open-source?

-Obsidian's fine, but it isn't open source.
-As I said up top, when comparing solutions, I try to choose the open one whenever possible.
-But that's not all.
-Joplin has a few features I require or vastly prefer.
+For a long time, Joplin _was_ the recommended note app in this section.
+And then I ran into some cases where its limitations started to bug me.
+In particular, a rather unhelpful task list format, as well as a poor mobile version, led me to re-examine Obsidian.
+When I did, I found I was much happier with it this time around.
+I use Obsidian Sync for end-to-end encryption, but I also like that I could use a Git repo.

+But perhaps the most important difference between Obsidian and Joplin for me is that Obsidian uses flat Markdown files that you could read with anything else.
+Joplin creates this bizarre proprietary tree of diffs, almost like an ad-hoc Git repository itself.
+It's impossible to inspect the Joplin folder for the single note file you want.
+This presents a form of lock-in that made me increasingly uncomfortable.
+Obsidian removed that issue.
+My notes are simple folders of Markdown now, so if I choose to move on from Obsidian, the transfer process is painless.

-At the top of that list is the built-in note encryption.
-By syncing encrypted notes with Joplin Cloud, I get the convenience of my notes everywhere with the security of end-to-end encryption.
-That makes Joplin suited even for red team engagements, as described in [Responsible Red Teaming](https://taggartinstitute.org/p/responsible-red-teaming).
+By syncing encrypted notes with Obsidian Sync, I get the convenience of my notes everywhere with the security of end-to-end encryption.
+That makes Obsidian suited even for red team engagements, as described in [Responsible Red Teaming](https://taggartinstitute.org/p/responsible-red-teaming).

+Obsidian also has a rich publishing option that allows you to make a website _directly from your Vault!_ I'm very excited at this prospect for knowledgebase creation.

 #### Stuff You Gotta Deal With

-I dearly wish Joplin supported Google Drive.
-It doesn't, which is part of why I pay for Joplin Cloud.
-That and it's a nice way to give back to the project.

-I also don't love that the notes are not stored as flat files, but I understand why.
-Be aware that you'll need to export your notes before using them directly with another app.

-There are many, *many* plugins to choose from, so I encourage you to explore them.
-I'd also encourage you to keep the list to a minimum.
+The mobile app is just the desktop app with responsive scaling.
+That's both bad news and good news.
+The bad news is sometimes wonky interface choices.
+The good news, and this really blew me away, is that all the desktop extensions work on mobile!
+This was critical for me, as I rely on some of those extensions for my workflow, both at my desk and out in the world.

 #### Tips to Make It Great

-My list of must-have plugins is exceedingly short:
+My list of must-have plugins for Obsidian:

-1. `plugin-bundle`: creature comforts like a table of contents and in-line todos.
-2. `rich-markdown`: enables inline rendering of images.
-3. `joplin-excalidraw`: enables inline editing of Excalidraw diagrams.

-I also really do enjoy using Joplin Cloud for syncing.
-Easy to set up and a great way to support the project.
-Don't forget to enable encryption!

-Lastly, Joplin has a [TUI app](https://joplinapp.org/terminal/)!
-It's installed with either `snap` or `npm` (I know, I know) and allows a fun terminal access to your notes.
-The fact that you can then edit your Joplin notes with Vim is *(chef's kiss)*.
+* `Dracula Theme Official`: Naturally.
+* `Kanban`: The Trello-like task management is how I run my life.
+* `Excalidraw`: The built-in Canvas tool is really neat, but come on!
+Who doesn't love those whimsical diagrams?
+* `Ozan's Image in Editor Plugin`: Allows image previews in Markdown mode.
+This should be native.
+* `Copy Document as HTML`: Does what it says.
+Copy the document or selection as HTML.
+Super useful for transferring to things like Google Docs.

 ### Screenshots: [Flameshot](https://flameshot.org)